YouCanCallMeDustin/get-sober-spokane/SUPABASE-SETUP.md

    - Check that `auth-guard.js` is properly loaded

 2. **"Error loading profile"**
-   - Verify the `profiles` table exists
+   - Verify the `profiles` table exists and has the required columns
    - Check RLS policies are enabled
    - Ensure the user has a profile record

 3. **"Error updating profile"**
    - Check that the user is authenticated
-   - Verify the `profiles` table structure matches the expected schema
+   - Verify the `profiles` table structure includes the expected columns

 ### Database Schema Verification